Smaug123/static-site-pipeline/hugo/content/films/index.md

 This page holds a list of films I have watched, spoiler-free, starting from 9th January 2015.

+*  [Project Hail Mary](https://www.imdb.com/title/tt12042730/): Great film.
+Visually beautiful; tense where appropriate; I was absolutely surrounded by people crying.
+Strongly recommended; I saw this on the BFI IMAX screen, which I think was a good choice.

 *  [Dungeons and Dragons: Honour Among Thieves](https://www.imdb.com/title/tt2906216/): Really rather good!
 As they say, "Consider this fan serviced".
 Light-hearted, plenty of flashy callouts.

 *  [The Grand Budapest Hotel](https://www.imdb.com/title/tt2278388/): This is one of my favourite films.
 In general I find Wes Anderson a bit hit-or-miss, but this film is sublime.
 Excellent characterisation, quick deadpan wit.
 Ralph Fiennes is just glorious here.

 *  [Argylle](https://www.imdb.com/title/tt15009428/): Sadly disappointing.
 This film was at least twice as long as it should have been.
 A good version would have been a short funny pastiche; what we actually got was a long boring film punctuated by moments of glorious whimsy.